sriyanaidu/Team_08_Final_Project/README.md

 ### Cloud Functions
 <img width="1416" alt="Cloud Functions" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160145247/d81dfc1f-6e63-42bf-b03f-be084548ae7d">

-The python based cloud functions have been developed to facilitate the execution of APIs for data collection via the Google Cloud Platform.
+Within Google Cloud Platform, we used the Python-based Cloud Functions to facilitate the execution of APIs for data collection.
 These codes utilize the login credentials and the API token to access the API and collect the data.
-Following data collection, the cloud fucntions transfers the gathered data into the corresponding storage buckets before further process takes place.
+Following data collection, the Cloud Function transfers the gathered data into the corresponding storage buckets before further processing takes place.

 ### Storage Buckets
 <img width="1416" alt="Storgae Buckets" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/147477465/b34cc178-5635-4f11-992e-b6e01d974701">

-In Google Cloud Platform, we implemented a data management system by creating separate buckets for each data source: crashes, crime, and traffic violations.
-These buckets, named "crashesumd", "crime_bucket_api", and "inst767trafficviolationsbucket" respectively, were designed to organize and store the data collected from the corresponding APIs.
+After using Cloud Functions, we move on to the storage of the data.
+Within Cloud Storage we implemented a data management system by creating separate buckets for each data source: crashes, crime, and traffic violations.
+These buckets, named "crashesumd", "crime_bucket_api", and "inst767trafficviolationsbucket", respectively, were designed to organize and store the data collected from the corresponding APIs.
+Though the data is fairly structured, each API presents different data, and using Cloud Storage allowed us to properly handle such data.

 The layout for each bucket looks similar to this: